Ulisman/Discord.js-bot/README.md

 # Discord.js-bot
-A discord.js bot with various features.
+A discord.js bot with various features (includes a roulette bot).

 - Couldn't upload the node_modules folder :/